High resolution deep imaging of a bright radio quiet QSO at z~3: Observations

+For the deep Ks-band images, the PSF calibration star was observed as we have described in section \ref{sect:obs}.
+Thus, we can create a PSF using interleaved exposures of the PSF calibration star between QSO observations in two ways as following:

-To detect the host galaxy, we first subtracted the PSF from the QSO image using a very conservative and simple method, same as other studies on the high-z QSO host galaxies.
+1) Firstly, we constructed a sigma-clipping averaged PSF from the series of PSF calibration star images.
+To detect the host galaxy, we subtracted the PSF from the QSO image using a very conservative and simple method, same as other studies on the high-z QSO host galaxies.
 We scaled the PSF flux to the QSO central peak intensity and aligned them.
-In this way, such a method implies an oversubtraction of the nuclear component from the inner region, and provides a model independent host detection and a low limit on the host flux (Sanchez et al. 2004).
-The contour plots of the PSF subtracted good QSO images for each observing night from Sept.
+Such a method implies an oversubtraction of the nuclear component from the inner region, and provides a model independent host detection and a low limit on the host flux (Sanchez et al. 2004).
+The PSF subtracted residual image of this bright QSO in the $Ks$-band was shown in Fig. \ref{fig:3} (right).
+The contour plots of the PSF subtracted QSO images for each observing night of Sept.
 17 - Sept.
-19 were given in Fig. \ref{fig:3} (left) , while Fig. \ref{fig:4} (left) shows the contour plot of the PSF subtracted coadded good QSO images of all three nights.
-Further one-dimensional radial profile analysis using ELLIPSE within IRAF, as well as two-dimensional model fitting using GALFIT on the host properties will be presented in section 3.2.
+19 , as well as the coadded residual images of all three nights, were shown in Fig. \ref{fig:4} and Fig. \ref{fig:5} (left).